Vladimir Lenin – Leader of the proletarian revolution

 Sergei loved animals and after receiving the diploma he became a vegetarian.

 Vladimir’s revolutionary views separated brothers.
-At the age of 16 Sergei left his home and settled in Ufa province, where he married a local girl – beautiful Zukhra.
+At the age of 16 Sergei left his home and settled in the Ufa province, where he married a local girl – beautiful Zukhra.
 The parents and brother did not come to the wedding.

 For thirty years, Sergei Ilyich had made a good capital.